garrett361/transformers_notes/main.typ

 distributed#footnote[It may be that these inputs come from some transformation of other data elements.
 For example, for an LLM the
-$z_i^0$ come from looking up the normally-distributed embedding vectors corresponding to the relevant tokens in the sequence.];:
+$z_i^0$ come from looking up the normally-distributed embedding vectors corresponding to the relevant tokens in the sequence.]:
 $E( z^0_( i )) = 0$, $E( z ^0_( i )z ^0_( j ))
 = delta _( i j )$.
 Here, $i in (0 \, dots.h \, D - 1)$ and the batch
 and any other indices are suppressed.